IanAWatson/LillyMol/docs/Workflows/aliphatic_rings.md

 ```
 We look for an atom with isotope 2 that is in a ring.
 These are the
 isotopes we applied above.
 That atom must be bonded, via a non ring bond,
 to an atom with zero isotope.
-This removes the extra atoms.
+We break the bond, and discard the fragment
+that had the zero isotope atom.
 ```
 trxn -z i -z w  -P remove_extra.rxn -S x4 x3.smi
 ```